 The data showed that the higher protein diets led to significant increases in the nitrogen levels in urine.
-Also evident was the contribution that bedding materials make to ammonia emissions.
+Also evident was the contribution that bedding materials make to ammonia emissions and poor air quality.
 “Straw bedding had higher levels of ammonia emissions than shavings for every diet we tested,” says Weir.
 “What happens is the urine falls through the straw to evaporate while shavings absorb it.
 It’s a tradition to bed young foals on straw, but that might not be the best choice if it’s going to lead to higher levels of ammonia.”

-Weir says this study shows that cutting down on the protein in a horse’s diet could lower the amount of ammonia in his stall.
+Weir says this study shows that cutting down on the protein in a horse’s diet could lower the amount of ammonia in his stall and improve air quality.
 “It is easy to overfeed protein and this is one more reason to try to reduce it if you can,” she says, adding that management practices can also help.
 “Cleaning stalls regularly is very important, and consider using an additive to neutralize ammonia.
 Ventilation is also critical.
 You smell ammonia more in the winter months, when the barn is shut up tight for human comfort.
 Open the doors and the windows.”

 Reference: “Characterizing ammonia emissions from horses fed different crude protein concentrations,” Journal of Animal Science, August 2017